Mike Shellim 08 May 2015

 For more insight, I would recommend having a look at my F3X templates, in particular the XLS reference documentation which contains both the schema and annotations.

-In the schema which we've developed in this article, you'll note that there three distinct layers:
+In the structure which we've developed in this article, you'll note that there three distinct layers:

 Cascading can be extended to other mixes such as reflex and crow brakes.
 The result is a hierarchy of mixers, fed by sources and inputs, with a calibration layer to deal with linkage differences.
 This type of schema is economical with mixers and is ideal for F3X models.